 As members of the ABI, AH Jones Investigators adheres to the strict rules and special instructions provided by the court.
-These rules and instructions differ, case-by-case, depending on the classification of the legal papers being served.
-We ensure our team of experienced Process Servers serve all papers correctly to eliminate unnecessary delays to the case.
+These rules and instructions differ, case-by-case, depending on the classification of the legal documents being served.
+We ensure our team of experienced Process Servers serve all documents correctly to eliminate unnecessary delays to the case.

 Local Process Servers

 Our network of Process Servers covers the whole of the UK to ensure the timely serving of documents.
 Our Process Servers are discreet and highly professional, and work tirelessly to achieve success.
 There are occasions when the intended Respondent will try to avoid being served; our Process Servers draw on their experience to achieve a successful outcome for our clients.

 Once the order has been issued from the court, the process is as follows:

 The solicitor will instruct us to serve the order

 Our Process Server will successfully serve the order

 Can we help you?